pzp1997/elm-ios/README.md

 ## Contributing

 If you are interested in contributing, contact me _before_ you start working on the project.
 Doing so makes it easier for me to help you, allows us to use our resources most effectively, and ensures that your efforts will not be in vain.
 There are plenty of tasks of varying difficulty and time commitment that you can help out with.
-Please contact me for more info.
+Please check out [CONTRIBUTING.md](CONTRIBUTING.md) and contact me for more info.

 ## Acknowledgements